-The policy response by the government in addressing the decline in women's labor force participation has lately been geared towards the promotion of skill development and entrepreneurship initiatives.
+The policy response by the government in addressing the decline in women's labor force participation has lately been geared toward the promotion of skill development and entrepreneurship initiatives.
 Given the demographic dividend in India, along with the skill mismatch, feminist economists argue that instead of focusing on skill development there is a need for macroeconomic development strategies focused on good quality employment generation for the youth.
-Skill development may be a part of the process; however not the only path to address the issue of joblessness and acute decline in women's work force participation (Ghosh, 2015).
-In the skill training discourse both, technical skills and life skills, are essential as part of the curriculum.
-Life skills training in NTL programs by non-governmental organizations (NGOs) has played a role in enabling women to critique gender norms, negotiate better sharing of work within households and better conditions at work.
+Skill development may be a part of the process; however, not the only path to address the issue of joblessness and acute decline in women's work force participation (Ghosh, 2015).
+In the skill training discourse technical skills and life skills are both essential parts of the curriculum.
+Life skills training in NTL programs by NGOs have played their role in enabling women to critique gender norms, negotiate better sharing of work within households and better conditions at work.

 The capacity of skilling by schemes and policies in the ambit of Skill India initiative launched in 2015 (British Council, 2016) is massive23 (Gothoskar, 2016).
-The gap in implementation, although, is also wide as schemes and policies often do not have components of enabling environment in terms of budgets and infrastructural provisioning along with gender concerns inbuilt in them.
-Some policy measures address the need for creches, working women's hostels, maternity benefit, provisions to address sexual harassment at workplace in principle, however, in their design or operationalization, these do not have universal coverage.
+The gap in implementation, although, is also wide as schemes and policies often do not have components of enabling environment in terms of budgets and infrastructural provisioning, along with gender concerns built within them.
+Some policy measures address the need for crèches, working women's hostels, maternity benefit, provisions to address sexual harassment at workplace in principle, however, in their design or operationalization, these do not have universal coverage.

-Following are some of the emerging trends in terms of policy discourse, pointing towards some gaps and demands in policy design:
+Following are a few emerging trends with respect to policy discourse, highlighting key gaps and demands in policy design: